12. Chasing a Ghost

 “Evening,” Kevin said.
 “I’m looking for Oscar Pinera.”

-Carla stared up at Kevin, expressionless.
-“Not here.”
+Carla stared up at Kevin, expressionless and said, “Not here.”

 “My name is Kevin Dell.
 I’m from the Chronicle.
 The newspaper.
 Does Oscar Pinera live here?”